sagemathinc/cocalc_tutorial/creating_a_course/creating_course.md

 # Creating a new course

-We will learn how to create a course project, how to populate it with a course management file and how to invite all of your students to join the course
+We will learn how to create a course project, how to populate it with a course management file and how to invite all of your students to join the course.

 ## Creating the course project